QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Jacobi polynomials and non-singlet structure function

-where $c_j^{(n)}(\alpha, \beta)$ are the coefficients which can be written in terms of the (Euler) Gamma-$\Gamma$ function.
-The $\alpha$ and $\beta$ parameters are fixed and are taken to be 3 and 0.7 respectively.
-The following orthogonality relation is satisfied by the Jacobi polynomials where it is needed to use the weight function $x^{\beta} (1 - x)^{\alpha}$:
+where, $c_j^{(n)}(\alpha, \beta)$ are the coefficients which can be written in terms of the Euler Gamma function.
+The parameters $\alpha$ and $\beta$ are fixed and taken to be 3 and 0.7, respectively \cite{Khorramian:2008yh,Khorramian:2009xz}.
+As a final point, by considering the weight function $x^{\beta} (1-x)^{\alpha}$ the orthogonality condition for the Jacobi polynomials is given by

+The moment of structure function in Laplace $s$-space, given by last term in Eq.~(\ref{eq:F_2Jacobi}), can be written in terms of Eq.~(\ref{eq:Fp}).
+The global fit over all available experimental data for the structure functions will provide us the unknown parameters of valance densities.
+Technical details of the global fit are investigated in the following section.

+Numerical results for the free parameters in the $u_v$ and $d_v$ densities at NNLO and NLO accuracies are listed in Tables.~\ref{tab:fitresultsNNLO} and \ref{tab:fitresultsNLO}, respectively.
+They are resulted from non-singlet QCD fit at $Q^2_0=2\;GeV^2$, as would be described in Sec.~\ref{sec:dataset}.
+Although, the uncertainty bands of PDFs are related to the experimental uncertainties but they are also affected by increasing the theoretical precision.
+As is seen from Figs.~\ref{fig:xuvandxdvnnlo} and \ref{fig:partonvalnceQ0} , the error bands for NNLO results are smaller than the NLO one which indicates an enhancement in accuracy of analysis.